Digital

 The Plan for the Future sets out the Strategy to deliver equitable access, inclusive growth and improved population health and wellbeing through the transformation of how we provide our health and social care services.

-To support the changing patterns of service delivery, care pathways and the emphasis on technology - the digital strategy will therefore focus investment and action based on best alignment with our ‘quadruple aim’ of simultaneously achieving:
+To support the changing patterns of service delivery, care pathways and the emphasis on technology - the digital strategy will therefore continue to focus investment and action based on best alignment with our ‘quadruple aim’ of simultaneously achieving:

 1. Better health and social care outcomes – longer, healthier, more contented lives.